-Penang Hokkien Mee has a quite poignant story, intertwining historical events and how they affect the way we make and consume food.
+Penang Hokkien Mee, also sometimes called Penang prawn mee, has quite a poignant story, intertwining historical events and how they affect the way we make and consume food.
 The story goes that during the Japanese occupation of Malaya, starving locals would collect the discarded heads of shrimp, grind them into a paste and add chili and spices to make it palatable.
 After the end of the war, it continued to be an affordable source of protein for communities decimated by the Occupation.

 Today, a piping hot bowl of spicy Hokkien mee is a cause for celebration.
 Whether it’s served with the same humble ingredients or jazzed up with barbecued pork and other proteins, the important thing is that it’s got to have that sweet-spicy-umami combo that makes you want to keep slurping bowl after lip-singing bowl.
 It’s even popular as a breakfast meal.
 I did mention we love our chili paste first thing in the morning.